Product News

 Ok, let’s go back to basics and just remind ourselves what the EPS actually is.

-The EPS is an RTI file that you need to send to HMRC by the 19th of the following month to enable you to:
+The EPS is an RTI file that you and your clients need to send to HMRC by the 19th of the following month to enable you to:

 KeyPay users already know how much of a time saver our automated EPS submissions are.
-With the automated EPS submissions in KeyPay you simply set the date you want your EPS filed with HMRC and KeyPay will submit it for you.
-You can also send it manually if needed to - for example in the case of notifying HMRC of a period of inactivity.
+With the automated EPS submissions in KeyPay you and your clients simply set the date the EPS is filed with HMRC and KeyPay will submit it.
+You and your clients can also send it manually if needed to - for example, in the case of notifying HMRC of a period of inactivity.

-With our latest release, you can now submit no payment for a period, submit periods of inactivity and submit a final EPS with a ceasing scheme date.
+With our latest release, you and your clients can now submit no payment for a period, submit periods of inactivity and submit a final EPS with a ceasing scheme date.

 Let’s take a closer look at the new features

-When you create an Employer Payment Summary and click 'Submit EPS' you now have a few extra options.
+When an Employer Payment Summary is created, click 'Submit EPS' and you and your clients now have a few extra options.

 No Payments for Period.

-If you haven’t needed to process a pay run for a prior pay period, you need to notify HMRC that you've had no payments for that period.
+If you and your clients haven’t needed to process a pay run for a prior pay period, HMRC needs to be notified that there were no payments for that period.
 Just tick the ‘No payments for period’ box and this will populate with the dates relevant to the tax period selected.

 Tip: Remember this is to notify HMRC that no payroll has been processed and needs to be sent by the 19th of the following month.